import-ariel/bayes_beats/README.md

 ### Project Overview

-#### Architecture Summary
+#### ACE-STEP Overview

-Our foundational model is (ACE-STEP)[https://github.com/ace-step/ACE-Step?tab=readme-ov-file#-features].
+Our foundational model is [ACE-STEP](https://github.com/ace-step/ACE-Step?tab=readme-ov-file#-features).
 ACE-STEP is a diffusion based text-to-music model that leverages a Deep Comprehssion Autencoder and a linnear transformer.
 ACE-STEP has several noteable features that distinguish it from other text-to-music models:

 1) What the creators refer to as a Deep Compression Autencoder (DCAE).
 During training the autocendoer encodes music into a latent space where it can be modeled.
 This autoencoder identifies the music's features that are most important for reconstructing music that matches a given prompt.
 Audio data has a large number of features, and many engineered features (like tempo and lyrics) are also used for training.
 The DCAE is specialized at reducing the feature space to those most needed for the training objective inorder to speed-up training.

+(Image, mnusic data to a matrix)

 2) A diffusion model.
 Once the music is encoded, ACE-STEP adds noise to these encodings and then attempts to reconstruct the original encodings and in the processes it "learns" how to best approximate the latent space for music generation.

+(Diffusion image from class)

 3) A linnear transformer.
 ACE-STEP uses a linear transformer so that music generation pays attention to the semantic meaning of a users input.
 The transformer also that every step of the music generation process to be foreward and backward looking.

+(Check for a transformer)

 4) Our proprosed addition to ACE-STEP was an added variational sampling layer that would have been placed between the prompt encoded and the decoder.
 Out-of-the-box, ACE-Step generates music deterministically using a single, fixed embedding of the input prompt.
 This limits the diversity and flexibility of the generated outputs.